Portfolio

 Generating Power, Profits and Shareholder Value

 Cindrigo is a developer of clean baseload power plants.
-The company is primarily focused on Waste to Energy and geothermal energy solutions across Europe.
+The company is primarily focused on biomass and geothermal energy solutions across Europe.

-GEOTHERMAL: heat from geothermal resource drives steam turbines.
-Carbon negative by avoidance of grid emissions from fossil fuel baseload.
+GEOTHERMAL: heat from geothermal resources provides local heating and drives steam turbines.
+Reduces carbon emissions by avoiding grid emissions from fossil fuel baseload.

 As the coordinating project owner, Cindrigo is poised to become a significant renewable energy provider.
 Value creation by Cindrigo is intended to be driven by the efficient use of resources, consistent with the Company’s core expertise in leading projects as a developer, that result in its development as an Independent Power Producer (“IPP”).